guysmoilov/golang-throttled-fileserver/README.md

    4. You should see a totally different start to the file in `head content/99/4e368ae5a22a6db1943a397e7c4308`
    5. If not, check the other uploaded files as well.
 1. Optionally, confirm the problem with Wireshark - it can be clearly seen by following the HTTP stream of one of the broken files.
+1. Observation on what happens before the push finishes:
+   *  If you check the head of the files in the Go server immediately after the push starts, you'll see that they look fine
+   *  However, at a later point during the push, they become corrupted
+   *  It seems that the DVC client starts by POSTing the correct data, but then after the initial request fails, it retries the POST with a different chunk of data - and since the web server is stateless, it just accepts this chunk as a valid HTTP request and dutifully saves the partial data
+   * **I suspect the problem is in or around `aiohttp_retry.RetryClient` - it seems retries don't seek back to the start of the input file?**
+      * Seems more complicated than that, since the sent chunks in the retries don't seem to be consecutive - there are gaps between them.